tinacms/tina.io/content/guides/nextjs/github/configure-custom-app.md

 5. **Wrap the Page with** `TinacmsGithubProvider`: This component is given config and callbacks that hit our `/api` server functions to enable Preview/Edit Mode after authentication is complete.
 6. **Add a button for entering Preview/Edit Mode:** We must provide a means of triggering authentication to enter/exit edit mode.
 This a simple example of how to do so.

+> _Tip_: Another media store worth looking into is the [`NextGithubMediaStore`](/packages/next-tinacms-github/#nextgithubmediastore).
+It is an extension of `GithubMediaStore`, with adjustments to the methods to account for how Next.js handles media files.

 **pages/\_app.tsx**

 ```tsx,copy